ArmineKhanan/PyBer/README.md

 <img src="https://github.com/ArmineKhanan/PyBer_Analysis/blob/main/Pyber%20Summary%20.png" width="800" />

-### Fare amount over the time
+### Fare Amount Over the Time
+If we look at the weekly fare amount line chart below, we can grasp a hardly noticeable trend of growth of fare amount over time.
+This is hypothetically can be attributed to the seasonality nature of the business, and one can expect higher figures for summer months.

 <img src="https://github.com/ArmineKhanan/PyBer_Analysis/blob/main/Total%20Fare%20by%20City%20Type.png" width="800" />

 ### Summary:

-There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
-(4 pt)
+The data proves that
+#### Next Steps